 In addition to its permanent collection, Tate Liverpool also hosts a range of temporary exhibitions throughout the year, showcasing the work of contemporary artists from around the world.
 Notably, in 2022, it was announced as the host of the Turner Prize, the most prestigious contemporary art event in the UK.
 On the flip side, the gallery provides many platforms for emerging artists, and it regularly features new and experimental work.

-Gallery shops can be patchy.
-From the brilliant to the mundane, via own-brand stationery and the ubiquitous key ring, many such shops suffer from inconsistency.
+Now gallery shops can be patchy.
+From the brilliant to the mundane, via own-brand stationery and the ubiquitous key ring, many suffer from inconsistency.
 Too reliant on exhibition spin offs (catalogues, postcards, posters, tea towels) which in turn are only as good as the show they promote, the average shopper can never be too sure that this season’s stock will be as good (or bad) as the last.

 Not so Tate Liverpool.
 Never one to shy away from exhibition merchandise, its shop also maintains a healthy stock of what those in the trade like to call Other Stuff.
 Good other stuff, too, from limited edition artist-made gubbins (Grayson Perry pendants, Tatty Devine jewellery, Ally Capellino bags) to a clever selection of children’s books.
-If you happen to have kids and are still at that buy-them-cool-stuff phase (you know, before they throw over the Moomins for Angry Birds: The Star Wars Edit, which is approximately two minutes after they start answering you back), then this is the shop to head for: vintage reprints such as Roy Lichenstein’s ABC rub alongside books illustrated by cult Swedish designer, Tove Jansson, while craft kits, cute tees and melamine cups and plates make fodder for harassed relatives looking for gift ideas.
+If you happen to have kids and are still at that buy-them-cool-stuff phase, then this is the shop to head for: vintage reprints such as Roy Lichenstein’s ABC rub alongside books illustrated by cult Swedish designer, Tove Jansson, while craft kits, cute tees and melamine cups and plates make for great gifts.